Fromm helps No. 3 Georgia trounce Tennessee 43-14

 But the Volunteers made this one interesting for a while.

 Tennessee freshman quarterback Brian Maurer made his first career start and sparked an offense that had stumbled and staggered through the first month of the season.
-After gaining just 239 yards in a 34-3 loss to No. 10 Florida two weeks ago, Tennessee matched that total by halftime Saturday.
+Pruitt wouldn’t say whether Maurer would start again next week or if the Vols might go back to Jarrett Guarantano, who started the first four games.

+“I’ll have to watch film,” Pruitt said.
+“I don’t know.
+I think Brian competed really hard.
+I thought Jarrett did a good job when he was in there.
+It was good for both of them.”

 Maurer electrified the crowd on Tennessee’s second series as he executed a play-action pass to a wide-open Marquez Callaway, who made the catch around the Georgia 30 and raced to the end zone for a 73-yard touchdown.

-The touchdown marked Tennessee’s longest pass completion since Joshua Dobbs connected with Josh Malone on a 75-yarder against Kentucky in 2015.

-Maurer gave Tennessee a 14-10 lead on the opening play of the second quarter with a 12-yard strike across the middle to Jauan Jennings.
+Maurer’s 12-yard touchdown pass to Jauan Jennings on the first play of the second quarter put Tennessee ahead 14-10.

 Jennings had seven catches for 114 yards, and Callaway caught three passes for 105 yards.
 Maurer was 14 of 28 for 259 yards with an interception to go along with his two touchdowns.